 6. Lake Marian

 This little slice of New Zealand Heaven can be found in the Darran Mountains of the Fiordlands National Park in New Zealand's south island.
 The Fiordlands are a UNESCO World Heritage Listed area and is the largest of New Zealand's 14 national parks.
-We suggest hiring a campervan from Base Queenstown and embarking on a New Zealand Road Trip!
+We suggest hiring a campervan and embarking on a New Zealand Road Trip!

 7. Putangirua Pinnacles